top of page

 When she passed, he held her hand and whispered the same thing he had all those years ago.

-“No one’s ever loved you like I will.”
+“No one will ever love you like I will.”

 Now, standing at the lake, a folded letter in his hand, John felt her everywhere.